team-friendo/signalboost/README.md

 Learn more about how the CLI tools works in [Using the Boost CLI] (#boost-cli).

+> NOTE: because this is a symlink if you move or rename your signalboost directory it will break.
+It will also not work in any secondary directory you create because it will run in the initial one so be use the uninstall command to clean up and re-install.

 ### (7) Create Seed Data

-Once you've got the CLI installed, you can use the following to create 2 Twillio numbers.
-Please note that this is specific to our local development setup as it uses the -u to specify the ngrok tunnel reservered domain you created, for Team Friendo we use signalboost.ngrok.io but your ngrok reserved domain will be different:
+Once you've got the CLI installed, you can use the following to create some Twillio numbers for use in your channels and emulators etc. Please note that this is specific to our local development setup as it uses the -u to specify the ngrok tunnel reservered domain you created, **for Team Friendo we use signalboost.ngrok.io but your ngrok reserved domain will be different**:

 ``` shell
 make dev.up